EricJ19/stock-geometizer/PROPOSAL.md

 ####Interest:

 Personally, I enjoy the subjects of economics and finance and have taken several courses in economics from high school and university.
-In addition, when messy about with Cinder in the "Snake" CS126 assignment, I found myself enjoying and experimenting with shapes.
+In addition, when messing about with Cinder in the "Snake" CS126 assignment, I found myself enjoying and experimenting with shapes.
 Thus, I feel interested in developing a data visualization tool in the realm of economics and finance.